CodingItWrong/outsidein.dev/docs/vue/6-writing-data.md

 In this chapter we'll move on to our next new feature.
 We'll follow the process of outside-in TDD once again, with an outer and inner red-green-refactor loop.
 We'll also see some of the situations that come up when testing forms and when saving data to an API.

-Our next story in Trello is:
+Our next story in Trello is "Add Restaurants"; drag it to "In Progress".

-- [ ] Add Restaurants

 Now we're on to our next user-facing feature: adding a restaurant.
 This will give us a chance to go through another outside-in sequence starting from an end-to-end test.